Religion in Tunisia

-Of the religions in Tunisia, Islam is the most prevalent.
-It is estimated that approximately 99% of Tunisia's inhabitants identify themselves as Muslims.
+Islam is the most prevalent religion in Tunisia.
+In 2022, it was estimated that approximately 99% of Tunisia's inhabitants identified as Muslims.
 The country also includes Christian, Jewish, and Baháʼí communities.
-While the Tunisian constitution declares Islam the state religion, it also provides for religious freedom, but the law places restrictions on that freedom.

-Tunisia has a reputation for tolerance and openness to other cultures that have made the country's identity.
+The 2022 Tunisian Constitution does not state Islam as the state religion instead it says that the country is part of the Islamic world.

+The Constitution of Tunisia provides for freedom of religion, belief, and the freedom to practice the rites of one's religion unless they disturb the public order.
+The government does not permit the establishment of political parties on the basis of religion and prohibits efforts to proselytize.
+Although changing religions is legal, there is great societal pressure against Muslims who decide to leave Islam.

 Faiths

 Islam

+Islam was the official religion of Tunisia until 2022.
+Later it was removed as the official religion.
 The majority of Tunisians consider themselves to be Muslim, who according to the Pew Research Center 58% identify themselves as Sunni Muslims, while 40% say they are only Muslims without affiliation to any sect.

 The government controls and subsidizes mosques and pays the salaries of prayer leaders.
 The President appoints the Grand Mufti of the Republic.
 The 1988 Law on Mosques provides that only personnel appointed by the Government may lead activities in mosques and stipulates that mosques must remain closed except during prayer times and other authorized religious ceremonies, such as marriages or funerals.
 Some people may be interrogated just for associating or being seen in the street with practicing Muslims.
 New mosques may be built in accordance with national urban planning regulations; however, upon completion, they become the property of the Government.
 The Government also partially subsidizes the Jewish community.

-There is a small indigenous Sufi Muslim community; however, there are no statistics regarding its size.
-Reliable sources report that many Sufis left the country shortly after independence when their religious buildings and land reverted to the government (as did those of Orthodox Islamic foundations).
-Although the Sufi community is small, its tradition of mysticism permeates the practice of Islam throughout the country.
-There is a small indigenous "Maraboutic" Muslim community that belongs to spiritual brotherhoods known as "turuq".
+Sufism is popular throughout Tunisia, both among orthodox Sunni Muslims and among minority sects.
+The Shadhili Order is of particular importance in Tunisia, as it is elsewhere in North Africa.
+Also as elsewhere in North Africa, Sufism in Tunisia is characterised by "Maraboutic" traditions.
 The Muslim holidays of Eid al-Adha, Eid al-Fitr, and Mawlid are considered national holidays in Tunisia.

 Christianity

-The International Religious Freedom Report of 2007 reported that the Christian community numbered 25,000 people, 20,000 of whom were Catholics, and was composed of indigenous Berber residents, Tunisians of Italian and French descent, and a large group of native-born citizens of Arab descent, dispersed throughout the country.
-In the Annuario Pontificio of 2018, the number of Catholics is estimated to have risen to 30,700.
+The International Religious Freedom Report of 2022 reported that the Christian community numbered 30,000 people, 24,000 of whom were Catholics.
+In the Annuario Pontificio of 2020, the number of Catholics is estimated to have risen to 30,440.

 Christianity came in Tunisia during Roman rule.
 However, after the arrival of Islam, the population of Christians decreased in the country.

 From the late 19th century to after World War II, Tunisia was home to large populations of Christian French, Italian and Maltese descent (255,000 Europeans in 1956).